Changing the world

 Anil Seth.
 Being You.

-A sequence of future actions is in AIF called a policy, \(\pi\).
-A policy is a sequence of discrete actions 4 \(\pi = [a_0, a_1, \ldots a_{T-1}] = a_{0:T-1}\), each with the purpose of moving the organism to a new state.
+A sequence of future actions is in AIF called a policy, \(\pi\)5. \(\pi = [a_0, a_1, \ldots a_{T-1}] = a_{0:T-1}\).
+The purpose of each action is to transition the organism to a new state.

-Each policy will lead to a unique sequence of observations \(o_{1:T}\) and a sequence of associated states \(s_{1:T}\).
+Each policy will lead to a unique sequence of observations \(o_{1:T}\) and a sequence of associated mental states \(s_{1:T}\).
 We will in the following for convenience and brevity skip the subscripts in most equations and use the notations \(a\), \(o\), and \(s\) to also represent sequences.

 The policy distribution inference can be formulated as an optimization (in this case minimization) problem with expected free energy as the loss function.